Back to Song Library

 About Old Folks at Home

-Old Folks at Home, also known as Swanee River, is a familiar American song melody that fits well on a lyrical ocarina page.
+Old Folks at Home, also known as Swanee River, is a familiar American song melody that fits well for players looking for a gentle lyrical page with an easy vocal contour.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.

 The page is laid out in 4/4 with a reference tempo around 100 BPM and a key center of D. This arrangement is friendly to newer players thanks to its manageable phrase lengths and easy-to-read note flow.
 It is useful for melody shaping, moderate range movement, and even tone across phrases.
 The melody-first layout keeps attention on finger changes, timing, and tone.